 May 06, 2013

-Do you find yourself getting hurt over and over in relationships?
+Do you find yourself falling hard in love and getting hurt over and over?
 Discover why.

-Do you find yourself falling hard for someone and then ending up feeling rejected and not good enough when it ends?
+Do you find yourself falling hard in love with someone and then ending up feeling rejected and not good enough when it ends?
 This is the problem that Sabrina is having:

 "Why do I fall so hard for men?
 How can I get over this without pain and the feelings of dreadful rejections and feeling less than?"

 Sabrina, imagine that you have an actual little girl whom you pay little attention to.
 Along comes a man and you hand your little girl over to this man for him to love her.
 While he is loving her, she might feel a little okay (although she will feel rejected by you since you are abandoning her).
-Since she doesn't get love and attention from you, she attaches hard to this man.
+Since she doesn't get love and attention from you, she attaches hard to this man, believing that she is in love with him.
 But after a while he becomes tired of taking care of her and leaves.

 Now she is doubly devastated.
 You originally rejected her and now he has rejected her.
 How can she possibly feel good about herself?
 Of course she feels less than.

 The same thing happens on the inner level.
-The part of you who falls hard is an abandoned inner child – your feeling self – whom you are constantly rejecting.
-Even your question indicates rejection – your want to 'get over this without pain.'
+The part of you who falls hard in love is an abandoned inner child – your feeling self – whom you are constantly rejecting.
+Even your question indicates rejection – you want to 'get over this without pain.'

 Until you decide to learn to love yourself rather than continue to reject yourself, you will continue to fall hard and continue to suffer the pain of rejection and unworthiness.